The One (Los Angeles)

 The One is a private residence in Bel Air, Los Angeles, California, United States.
 It is a compound of a main residence and three smaller houses in the modernist style and was developed by Nile Niami.
 The property is 105000 ft2 on 3.8 acre.

 Construction began in 2014.
 Following delays, it was completed in 2021.
 Niami initially sought to sell the mansion for $500 million, but his company fell into bankruptcy and the building sold at auction for $126 million, a record auction sale price in the United States.

+History of the site

+The first house on the site was constructed in 1946 for Justin Whitlock Dart Sr. and was named "Winds Aloft."
+The house was destroyed in November 1961 in the Bel Air Fire.
+A month after the fire, the Darts commissioned A. Quincy Jones to design a new home for the property.
+However, instead of executing the new Jones design on the site, in 1962 the Darts purchased 444 North Faring Road, for which Jones designed an addition.
+In 1966, 944 Airole was listed for sale as a vacant lot save for the tennis court, which survived the fire.
+A new house was built in 1969.
+This house appeared in four episodes of The Rockford Files, four episodes of Cannon, and two episodes of Columbo.
+Neither the client nor the architect of the 1969 home have been identified.